 The product approval system is an internet based system administered by a contracted Product Approval Administrator.
 With major consensus-based revisions to the system implemented through rule development in 2007, the system is processing hundreds of applications monthly with efficiency and satisfaction by the product manufacturers who use the system.
 The Commission's Product Approval Program Oversight Committee (POC) convenes at every Commission meeting to review product and entity applications, address petitions for declaratory statements, and consider enhancements to the product approval system.
 Since the system went into effect in October 2003, the Commission has approved 9,579 product applications and 40,905 products for statewide use within limitations established by the approvals, as well as approved 150 product approval entities.
 During 2010 the Commission amended Rule 9N-3.002, 9N-3.007, 9N-3.008) (f.k.a.
-Rule 9B-72.090, 9B-72.100, and 9B-72.180) adjusting product approval fees for manufacturers and the administrators contract to ensure the program is self-supporting, added International Association of Plumbing and Mechanical Officials Evaluation Service (IAPMO ES) to the rule to be consistent with IAPMOs' inclusion in law, amended Rule 9N-3 Product Approval, for the purpose of limiting the number of lines in an application to 150 and revising the Building Code Information System (BCIS) screens to conform to the rule amendments, and amended Rule 9N-3 (equivalency of standards).
+Rule 9B-72.090, 9B-72.100, and 9B-72.180) adjusting product approval fees for manufacturers and the administrators contract to ensure the program is self-supporting, amended Rule 9N-3 by adopting criteria (meeting requirements of ISO/IEC Guide 65, and substantiating accreditation and independence) for approval of evaluation entities and including the International Association of Plumbing and Mechanical Officials Evaluation Service (IAPMO ES) to the list of approved evaluation entities, amended Rule 9N-3 Product Approval, for the purpose of limiting the number of lines in an application to 150 and revising the Building Code Information System (BCIS) screens to conform to the rule amendments, amended Rule 9N-3 (self-affirmation) allowing self-affirmation for products that comply with the subsequent code version, and amended Rule 9N-3 (equivalency of standards).